 Doctors

 There are quite a few possibilities for doctors.
-You can contact UAF, they may be able to help you with examples.
+You can contact UAF, they may be able to help you with suggestions.
 Or maybe Project M.A.V. is something for you.
-Project M.A.V. was conceived as an innovative solution for the shortage of staff in elderly care.
+Project M.A.V. was conceived as an innovative solution for the labor shortage in elderly care.

 Dentists

 As a dentist, you may consider working as a dental hygienist.
-You must still complete xxx years of training as a dental hygienist.
+You need to still complete 4 years of training as a dental hygienist.
 You may receive exemptions for certain components.
 After completing this training, you can work as a dental hygienist.
 There is a numerus fixus for these courses.
-This means that there are only a certain number of training places each year and you must participate with Dutch students in the selection for a training place.
-This is often a draw.
+This means that there are only a certain number of training places each year and you need to participate with Dutch students in the selection for a training place.
+This is often a lottery.

 Nurses